insight-icon/cookiecutter-icon-p-rep-simple/README.md

 - Export these keys
     - AWS_ACCESS_KEY_ID – Specifies an AWS access key associated with an IAM user or role.
     - AWS_SECRET_ACCESS_KEY – Specifies the secret key associated with the access key.
 This is essentially the "password" for the access key.
+    - If you are using keys with aws profile, export the profile - `export AWS_PROFILE=profile`
 - Install terrform and terragrunt - tfswitch + tgswitch are the best tools
 - Run `cd <env> && chmod +x apply.sh && ./apply.sh`
     - Might need to nudge it along by running terragrunt from within the directories